elinaho/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my website!

-I'm glad you are here.
-I plan to talk about ...
+You've come to the right place if you want to learn more about me